cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 At high concentrations under STP, hydrochloric acid visibly off-gases enough that it looks like a witches brew.
-I don't know how I didn't have an alarm in my head blaring "🚨STOP YOU IDIOT THIS IS DANGEROUS🚨" when I poured a few milliliters into a test tube and saw vapors forming.
+I don't know how I didn't have an alarm in my head blaring 🚨STOP YOU IDIOT THIS IS DANGEROUS🚨 when I poured a few milliliters into a test tube and saw vapors forming.
 I must have been distracted by my usual classroom management issues.
 So there I was, standing behind a lab bench in front of a class of freshmen with hydrochloric acid vapors swirling